-Granting power or attorney to Mr. Mihail Marcu, as President of the Board of Directors of the Company to prepare and sign, in the name of the Company, in order to give effect to, as well as of registering any documentation, giving any necessary affidavits and fulfilling any other formalities related to the OGMS decisions, i.e. publication formalities, paying any taxes, demanding and receiving any documentation issued by the competent authorities, as well as granting the right to delegate to another person the mandate given to perform the previously mentioned formalities.
+Granting power or attorney to the Chairman of the Board of Directors of the Company to prepare and sign, in the name of the Company, in order to give effect to, as well as of registering any documentation, giving any necessary affidavits and fulfilling any other formalities regarding the OGSM, i.e. publication formalities, paying any taxes, demanding and receiving any documentation issued by the competent authorities, as well as granting the right to delegate to another person the mandate given to perform the previously mentioned formalities.